Classifying inventory and optimising stock levels with Dynamics 365 Business Central

 Automating stock classification with EazyStock

-For organisations with a large or growing number of SKUs, it’s critical to optimise inventory levels so operational costs and cashflow can be managed effectively.
-To do this, businesses need to understand the make-up of their inventory and set policies that achieve high service levels with the least amount of stock.
+For organisations with a large or growing number of SKUs, it’s critical to optimise inventory levels to manage operational costs and cash flow effectively.
+To achieve this, businesses need to understand the composition of their inventory and set policies that achieve high service levels with the least amount of stock.
+EazyStock helps businesses make informed, data-led decisions about their inventory management.
+Whether you’re looking to increase turnover and free up capital or reduce stockouts and improve service levels, EazyStock has a wealth of features, in addition to Dynamics 365 Business Central, to help support your plans.

 Blog